Reinachan/Reinachan/README.md

 Various projects I work on or am contributing to.

 ### Primary

+[Kitsu Anime Awards client](https://github.com/KitsuCommunity/kitsuawards-client) - The web client for the Kitsu Anime Awards.
+Written from scratch in React with minimal dependencies.
+Entirely written and designed by me.

 [Knucklebones](https://knucklebones.reinina.moe/) - Fun little competitive dice game for two.
 Built with the Svelte framework in approximately a day.